huseyinyilmaz/placebo/doc/index.rst

 Introduction
 ============

 Placebo is a tool for mocking external API's in python applications.
 It uses httmock or httpretty as mocking backend.
-Placebo provides an highliy compposible and reusable interface to those backends.
+Placebo provides an highly compposible and reusable interface to those backends.

 Why this is useful